 “Ambulance chaser?!”
 I read aloud to myself on a rainy Sunday afternoon. “@#$% you!”
 I thought but did not say.
-My five year was sitting next to me watching funny cat videos on Youtube.
+My five year old was sitting next to me watching funny cat videos on YouTube.

-I knew I shouldn’t have read the comment section for my blog post at home.
+I knew I shouldn’t have read the comment on our Facebook post at home.
 “That guy does not even know me,” I thought.
 “Why would he say that?”
 “He must love insurance companies.”
 “What kind of person loves insurance companies?”
 Have you ever dealt with an insurance company that was fair and reasonable if they had any room to get out of paying for something?
 They are all like your squirely friend from high school that always forgets his wallet.

 “What is an ambulance chaser, Daddy?” she asked.
 "It is what some people call personal injury attorneys, Honey."
 "Are you an ambulance chaser, Daddy?"